-Students have to declare their intention to submit the thesis/portfolio by completing and returning the "Declaration Form on Intention to Submit Thesis/Portfolio" (Form TAS-1) to the Graduate Division and the Graduate School four months before actual submission.
-Form TAS-1 includes the proposed date of submission and the thesis/portfolio title (with 1-2 pages of summary/abstract of thesis/portfolio) for approval by the Supervisor and Head of the Graduate Division.
+Students have to declare their intention to submit the thesis by completing and returning the "Declaration Form on Intention to Submit Thesis/Portfolio" (Form TAS-1) to the Graduate Division and Graduate School four months before actual submission.
+Form TAS-1 includes the proposed date of submission and the thesis title (with 1-2 pages of summary/abstract of thesis) for approval by the Supervisor and Head of the Graduate Division.

 If the intended date of submission is more than three months ahead of the end of the original normative study period, permission of the Graduate Council is required.
 Since the normative study period will end three months after the intended date of submission, permission to shorten the normative study period will be handled at the same time.
-A separate application for shortening the normative study period is not needed.
+A separate application for shortening the normative period is not needed.

-A Ph.D. student (pre-candidacy) cannot submit a thesis/portfolio.
-He/She must first proceed to Ph.D. (post- candidacy) before he/she can do so.
-Students are not allowed to submit theses/portfolios during leave of absence or if the External Examiner(s) has/have not yet accepted the invitation to serve on the Thesis Assessment Committee.
+Students are not allowed to submit theses during leave of absence or if the External Examiner(s) has/have not yet accepted the invitation to serve on the Thesis Assessment Committee.

-8.5 Thesis Assessment Committee
+7.4 Thesis Assessment Committee

-Upon approval of the thesis/portfolio title and the proposed date for submission, the Graduate Division will nominate members of the Thesis Assessment Committee to evaluate the student's thesis/portfolio for award of the degree sought and provide the student with an opportunity to defend the thesis/portfolio.
+Upon approval of the thesis title and the proposed date for submission, the Graduate Division will nominate members of the Thesis Assessment Committee to evaluate the student's thesis for award of the degree sought and provide the student with an opportunity to defend the thesis.
 The composition of the Thesis Assessment Committee is as follows:

 - (a) Chairperson the Head of the Graduate Division or his/her representative with an academic title of Associate Professor or above at CUHK.
-The Supervisor/Co-supervisor should NOT serve as the Chairperson of the Committee. - (b) At least three Internal Examiners - - (i) the Head of the Graduate Division or his/her nominee as the Chairperson; - (ii) the student's Supervisor; and - (iii) a third Internal Examiner from within or outside the Graduate Division.
+The Supervisor/Co-supervisor should NOT serve as the Chairperson of the Committee. - (b) At least three Internal Examiners - - (i) the Head of the Graduate Division or his/her nominee as Chairperson; - (ii) the student's Supervisor; and - (iii) a third Internal Examiner from within or outside the Graduate Division.

 The Internal Examiners must be academic staff of the University.
-An academic staff who left the University may continue to serve as Supervisor/Co-supervisor/Internal Examiner of the student in the said capacity up to three months after his/her retirement/resignation.
+An academic staff who left the University may continue to serve as Supervisor/Co-supervisor/Internal Examiner of the student within three months from retirement/resignation.